douglasnaphas/setty/README.md

-# just-a-stackset-tf
+# setty
-A CloudFormation StackSet, for deployment with Terraform Cloud.
+Manipulate sets of things, for example, find the movies I've seen that you haven't.